teolandon/teolandon.github.io/index.md

 ### Projects

-- [Cauldron][1], an IDE for Chemical Reaction Networks, currently not available, but I'll keep you guys updated.
+- [Cauldron][1], an IDE for Chemical Reaction Networks, currently not open source, but I'll keep you guys updated.

 - [tmux-hackernews][2], a tmux plugin to get [Hacker News][3] headlines in the status bar.

 - [ceramic][4], a simple text editor based on antirez's [kilo][5].